tiffanysun1/mojo-gpu-puzzles/book/src/introduction.md

 > _"For the things we have to learn before we can do them, we learn by doing them."_
 > Aristotle, (Nicomachean Ethics)

-Welcome to **Mojo 🔥 GPU Puzzles**, a hands-on guide to understanding GPU programming using [Mojo](https://docs.modular.com/mojo/manual/) 🔥, the programming language that combines Pythonic syntax with systems-level performance.
+Welcome to **Mojo 🔥 GPU Puzzles**, a hands-on guide to GPU programming using [Mojo](https://docs.modular.com/mojo/manual/) 🔥, the programming language that combines Python syntax with systems-level performance.

 ## Why GPU programming?